GraphiteEditor/Graphite/node-graph/rfcs/async-execution-model.md

 The variants split into "has a value" (`Final`, `Partial`, `Fallback`) and "has no value" (`Pending`, `Error`).
 Value-carrying statuses flow through computation: a node receiving `Partial` computes normally and downgrades its own output; a node receiving `Fallback` computes on the stand-in and forwards the error.
 Valueless statuses stop the cone for this frame.
 Statuses combine with a meet (`Final ∧ Final = Final`, anything else drags the result down; `Error` dominates `Pending`).

+`meet(Partial, Fallback)` collapses to `Fallback`, which alone would make an error from a still-incomplete source indistinguishable from a final document error.
+Finality therefore rides a separate `Finality` (`AllFinal ∧ Partial`) tracked beside the status rather than a sixth variant, so the executor can withhold provisional errors from the document without widening `GPoll`.

 Layout: one tag plus one payload word for pointer-sized values (`GPoll<Arc<T>>` is 16 bytes); the stand-in and its error share a box, and `Error` boxes the error alone, so it crosses node boundaries without reallocating.
 Progress percentages are deliberately not part of the value: they change at high frequency and must not invalidate the dataflow, so they ride the monitor side channel.

 `GraphError` records the path from the error source upward as a list of input indices (names are ambiguous; a node can have two inputs of the same type).
 Its kind is structured: `ErrorKind::Node(&'static str)` for node-declared failures versus operational failures such as `ErrorKind::ArenaExhausted`, which the executor answers by resetting or growing the arena and re-rendering, never by reporting a document error.